Director of Finance and Administration - Rwanda

 Palladium is a child-safe organisation, and screens applicants for suitability to work with children.
 We also provide equal employment to all participants and employees without regard to race, color, religion, gender, age, disability, sexual orientation, veteran or marital status.

-Project Overview and RolePalladium seeks a Director of Finance and Administration for the anticipated USAID-funded project in Rwanda.
-The purpose of the project will be to facilitate the emergence of a dynamic off-farm sector that can generate more and higher wage employment for the broad majority of Rwandans currently engaged in subsistence agriculture and other marginal economic activities.
-The activity will achieve this by alleviating constraints to entrepreneurship, in particular but not exclusively, constraints to finance.
+Project Overview and RolePalladium seeks a Director of Finance and Administration for the anticipated USAID funded Nguriza Nshore.
+The purpose of Nguriza Nshore is to facilitate the emergence of a dynamic off-farm sector that can generate greater employment at a higher wage for the broad majority of Rwandans who are currently engaged in subsistence agriculture and other marginal economic activities.
+By alleviating constraints to entrepreneurship and increasing access to financing, off-farm businesses will be created and will grow to provide productive employment for rural populations in order to reduce poverty.

-- Fluency in Kinyarwanda and English; French is desirable
+- Fluency in English and Kinyarwanda required.
+French desired